adobe/aquarium-fish/README.md

 * Completely distributed system
 * Run and operate locally with minimal required configuration
-* Flexible to use different database engines
+* Flexible to use different database engines (currently using bitcask for high performance)
 * Simple interface for the drivers which provides resources
 * Proper sandboxing of the running resources (host only networking by default)
-* Compact API with straightforward definitions
+* Modern gRPC/Connect API with Protocol Buffers definitions
+* Role-Based Access Control (RBAC) for fine-grained permissions
 * Socks5 and other proxies to redirect the applications to nearby services

 ## Usage